gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

-Under the laws of most countries and current international treaties (for example the "Berne Convention for the Protection of Literary and Artistic Work" [Berne]), authors obtain numerous rights in the works they produce automatically upon producing them.
+Under the laws of most countries and current international treaties (for example the "Berne Convention for the Protection of Literary and Artistic Work" [BERNE]), authors obtain numerous rights in the works they produce automatically upon producing them.
 These rights include copyrights, moral rights, and other rights.
 In many cases, if the author produces a work within the scope of his or her employment, most